sidharth-choudhary786/NLU-Assignment-1/Problem-4/README.md

 - TF-IDF
 - TF-IDF with n-grams (unigrams and bigrams)

-Stopword removal and minimum document frequency thresholds were applied to reduce noise.
+Standard preprocessing steps such as lowercasing, stopword removal, and minimum document frequency filtering were applied to reduce noise and sparsity.

 ## Machine Learning Models
-Three supervised learning models were trained and evaluated:
+The following supervised learning models were evaluated:
 - Multinomial Naive Bayes
 - Logistic Regression
 - Linear Support Vector Machine (SVM)

-All models were trained using TF-IDF features for fair comparison.
+To ensure a fair comparison, all models were trained and evaluated using the same TF-IDF feature representation and train-test split.

 ## Results
-All three models achieved very high accuracy on the test set.
-This is attributed to the clean and well-separated nature of the dataset, where sports and politics articles exhibit distinct vocabularies.
+All three models achieved perfect classification accuracy on the test set.
+This result is primarily attributed to the clean and well-structured nature of the dataset, where Sports and Politics articles use largely distinct vocabularies.

-Despite identical accuracy scores, the models differ in their learning behavior and assumptions.
+Although the numerical performance is identical, the models differ in their assumptions and learning mechanisms.
+These differences are discussed in detail in the accompanying report.

 ## Limitations
-The dataset is relatively clean and does not include ambiguous or overlapping documents.
-Real-world news articles may contain mixed topics or informal language, which could reduce performance.
-Additionally, the study is limited to English news text.
+The dataset contains professionally edited articles and does not include ambiguous or mixed-topic documents.
+As a result, the classification task is simpler than many real-world scenarios.
+The study is also limited to English news text and a binary classification setting.

-Note:
+## Note
-The code provided in this repository is for reference and documentation purposes only.
-The primary deliverable for this problem is the PDF report, which contains the complete experimental setup, results, and analysis.
+The code and data included in this repository are provided for reference and documentation purposes only.
+The primary deliverable for this problem is the PDF report, which contains the complete experimental setup, analysis, and discussion as required by the assignment.